 Employees now have the opportunity to express their views on the environmental strategy of their company.
 Ecology is becoming everyone's topic, even within companies.

-An environmental label will be mandatory on the products and services we consume to inform us about the impact of this product on the environment and in particular on the climate.
-Industries will therefore be obliged to analyse the way they produce their goods and services.
+An environmental label will be compulsory on the products and services we consume, to inform us about the impact of this product on the environment and in particular on the climate.
+Industries will therefore be obliged to analyze the way in which they produce their goods and services.
+The aim is to encourage decarbonization of industry.

 Theme: Getting around

-It is no longer possible to travel by air for domestic journeys if there is an alternative train journey of less than 2.5 hours.
-An exception is made for flights used mainly for connections to destinations further afield.
+It is no longer possible to travel by plane on domestic journeys if there is a train alternative of less than 2h30.
+An exception is made for flights used mainly for connections to more distant destinations.

 Priority carpooling lanes will be created to encourage car sharing.